-Show-Me Missouri Back Country Horsemen (SMMBCH) is part of the Back Country Horsemen of America.
-As such, SMMBCH coordinates activities throughout Missouri to keep Missouri’s public trails open to horsemen.
-SMMBCH is organized in accordance with our by-laws as well as our policies and procedures.
+Missouri Back Country Horsemen of Missouri (BCHMO) is part of the Back Country Horsemen of America.
+As such, BCHMO coordinates activities throughout Missouri to keep Missouri’s public trails open to horsemen.
+BCHMO is organized in accordance with our by-laws as well as our policies and procedures.

-Show-Me Missouri Back Country Horsemen is a Missouri Not-for-Profit Corporation and a 501(c)3 Public Charity Organization.
-Donations to SMMBCH are tax deductible.
+Back Country Horsemen of Missouri is a Missouri Not-for-Profit Corporation and a 501(c)3 Public Charity Organization.
+Donations to BCHMO are tax deductible.

 - Perpetuating common sense use and enjoyment of Missouri’s back country and wilderness areas.